sebastiansauer/hpstr-jekyll-theme/_posts/2017-07-04-effsize_utest.md

 How is the test computed?
 In essence, that's easy:

-1. Count the number of pairwaise comparisons in your sample.
+1. Count the number of pairwise comparisons in your sample.
 Say you have  two groups, with n1=5 and n2=4.
 Thus there are 20 comparisons in total.
 2. Now count the frequency group 1 "wins" a comparison (count 0.5 for ties).
 The resulting statistic can be called U.

 How to achieve that in R?
 Try this code.
-Say we have two groups of runners (100m):
+Say we have two groups of runners (100m), and we record their running time (in seconds):

 ```r